SoftwareEngineeringToolDemos/ICSE-2010-ConQat/README.md

 The tool was developed by Florian Deissenboeck, Lars Heinemann, Benjamin Hummel, Elmar Juergens.

+This repository was constructed by [Vinay Suryadevara](https://github.com/vinay92) under the supervision of [Dr. Emerson Murphy-Hill](https://github.com/CaptainEmerson).

 The tool is licensed under the Apache License 2.0